 Fortunately, there are many different kinds of treatments that can reduce the severity and occurrences of hot flashes.
 These range from hormone therapy and non-hormonal medications to natural treatments and lifestyle changes.

-Non-Hormonal Medications - Antidepressants can reduce their number and severity, in addition to relieving moodiness and depression, which often accompanies menopause.
+- Non-Hormonal Medications - Antidepressants can reduce their number and severity, in addition to relieving moodiness and depression, which often accompanies menopause.
 Other hot flash medicine includes Gabapentin (used as an anti-seizure medicine) and Clonidine (used for high blood pressure).
 These may also have dangerous side effects.
+Those who experience stress- or anxiety-related physical symptoms may experience some relief with the use of anti-anxiety and antidepressant treatment.

 Getting Relief from Hot Flashes with Cooling Sleep Products